Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 **Case Example:** *Denoising + Variable selection*

 *The collection of deep phenotyping data usually includes a significant amount of unselected data, which will inevitably include variables that are irrelevant for later modeling.
-The irrelevant variables that contain random “noise” can mask meaningful underlying relationships and structures, which can be shown below.*
+The irrelevant variables that contain random "noise" can mask meaningful underlying relationships and structures, which can be shown below.*

 Forty-five individuals are clustered into three homogeneous subgroups if two variables are considered.
 A hierarchical cluster analysis using only these two variables identifies three clusters clearly (figure 6b).
 However, if three random noise variables are added to the dataset, the clustering algorithm fails to find the three groups, as indicated in figure 6c.
 We can see that about half of the individuals are classified incorrectly.